keithrbennett/rika/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## Acknowledgments

+Many thanks to the brilliant and dedicated developers who have worked to build Apache Tika since its inception many years ago.